 Do you own a house with your partner before marriage?
 Or do you plan to purchase real estate together one day?
-How is a JOINTLY owned home handled as it pertains to prenups?
+How is a jointly owned home handled as it pertains to prenups?
 What about divorce?
-The answers to these questions can vary slightly state to state and depend on your specific situation, but generally, a prenup can simplify this for you.
+The answers to these questions can vary slightly from state to state and depend on your specific situation, but generally, a prenup can simplify this for you.
 How?
 Well, by delineating ownership in a clear and concise way, predetermining how assets will be split in the event of a divorce (and also potentially death), and setting expectations between you and your partner.

 Understanding joint property ownership

 Joint property ownership refers to the legal arrangement where two or more individuals share ownership rights to a property.
-There are different types of joint property ownership, such as joint tenancy and tenancy in common.
-Which types are available and how they function can vary from state to state.
+There are different types of joint property ownership, such as:

+The types available and how they function can vary from state to state.
 Each type of joint property ownership has its unique implications and considerations, including the distribution of ownership, survivorship rights, and tax implications.
 If you purchase a house with your partner, there are generally two main types of ownership available: joint tenancy and tenancy in common.

 - Tenancy in common is when you own the percentage of the property that you put into it.
-So, if you put in 1/10th of the money and your partner put in the rest, then you own 1/10th and they own 9/10ths.
+So, if you put in 1/10th of the money and your partner puts in the rest, then you own 1/10th and they own 9/10ths.

 - Joint tenancy is when each partner owns half of the property, regardless of how much money they put in.